Community Engagement describes the collaboration between CU Denver and local, national,

 collaboration (adapted from Carnegie 2006).
 In all of our work, we emphasize university-

 community partnerships that are collaborative, participatory, empowering, systemic, and

 transformative.
-Through the Office of Student Life, we offer a variety of programs that get
+Through the Student Life & Campus Community, we offer a variety of programs that get

 students involved in communities to explore social, cultural, and environmental issues while

 also learning about themselves and their role in a global community.

 Our mission is to develop CU Denver students into advocates of